Marine Air Terminal: LaGuardia redevelopment

 In 2015, New York governor Andrew Cuomo and vice president Joe Biden announced a $4 billion plan to rebuild most of LaGuardia's terminals as one contiguous building.
 The Marine Air Terminal was preserved as part of the plan because it was an official landmark.
 On December 9, 2017, as part of the LaGuardia redevelopment, Delta Air Lines ceased shuttle operations out of the Marine Air Terminal, moving back to Terminal C. Alaska Airlines and JetBlue relocated their operations from Terminal B to the Marine Air Terminal.
 Alaska Airlines ended all service from LaGuardia Airport on October 27, 2018.
 JetBlue used the Marine Air Terminal for flights to Boston, Orlando, Fort Lauderdale, and West Palm Beach.
 The airline renovated the terminal as part of a project completed in early 2019.

 On April 28, 2021, Spirit Airlines started service from the Marine Air Terminal for its flights to Fort Lauderdale, although the airline's other destinations were still located in Terminal C. Spirit moved its remaining LaGuardia services to the Marine Air Terminal the following March.
 JetBlue moved all operations to Terminal B on July 9, 2022, after having previously split its operations between Terminal B and the Marine Air Terminal.
 In mid-2023, JetBlue announced that, if its merger with Spirit was permitted to go through, it would sell Spirit's six gates and 22 landing slots at the Marine Air Terminal to Frontier Group Holdings during 2024.
 The JetBlue–Spirit merger did not go through.
 Frontier Airlines relocated to Terminal B in April 2024, leaving Spirit as the only airline at the Marine Air Terminal.
-In November 2025, as part of its 2026–2035 capital plan, the Port Authority announced plans to replace the passenger facilities at the Marine Air Terminal while preserving the rotunda.
+In November 2025, as part of its 2026–2035 capital plan, the Port Authority announced plans to replace the passenger facilities at the Marine Air Terminal while preserving the main building's rotunda.
+In response to preservationists' concerns that the rotunda might be demolished or modified, the PANYNJ stated that the rotunda would remain unchanged and that only the later additions to the terminal would be removed.
+BermudAir also began flying out of Terminal A in November 2025 but suspended its LaGuardia operations five months later.
+Following the immediate shutdown of Spirit Airlines—Marine Air Terminal's sole tenant at the time—on May 2, 2026, the carrier vacated the terminal.
+Spirit's departure left the terminal without an active carrier.